Teak: World's largest living teak tree

 Ministry of Environmental Conservation and Forestry (Myanmar) found the world's two biggest living teak trees on 28 August 2017 in Homalin Township, Sagaing Region, Myanmar.
-The biggest one, named Homemalynn 1, is 8.4 m in girth and 34 m tall.
-The second biggest one, named Homemalynn 2, is 8.2 m in girth.
+The biggest one, named Homemalynn 1, is 8.4 m in diameter and 34 m tall.
+The second biggest one, named Homemalynn 2, is 8.2 m in diameter.

 Previously, the world's biggest recorded teak tree was located within the Parambikulam Wildlife Sanctuary in the Palakkad District of Kerala in India, named Kannimara.
 The tree is approximately 47.5 m tall.
-Its age is between 450–500 years and is considered one of the oldest teak trees in the world.
+Its age is between 450 and 500 years and is considered one of the oldest teak trees in the world.

-In 2017, a tree was discovered in the Ottakallan area of the Thundathil range of the Malayattoor Forest Division in Kerala with a girth of 7.65 m and height of 40 m.
-A teak tree in Kappayam, Edamalayar, Kerala, which used to be considered the biggest, has a girth of only 7.23 meters.
+In 2017, a tree was discovered in the Ottakallan area of the Thundathil range of the Malayattoor Forest Division in Kerala with a girth of 7.65 m and a height of 40 m.
+A teak tree in Kappayam, Edamalayar, Kerala, which used to be considered the biggest, has a girth of 7.23 metres.

-Tree No 23 is the oldest planted teak on earth.
-It is located in Conolly's plot (the world’s oldest teak plantation), Nilambur, Kerala.
+Tree No. 23 is the oldest planted teak on Earth.
+It is located in Conolly's plot (the world's oldest teak plantation), Nilambur, Kerala.